 The Canada Business Corporations Act and applicable securities laws require that IGM have an Audit Committee.
 IGM also appoints a Governance and Nominating Committee, a Human Resources Committee, a Related Party and Conduct Review Committee, and a Risk Committee.
-In 2021, IGM also appointed a Special Committee to act on an interim basis which continued in 2022.
+In 2023, IGM also appointed a Special Committee to act on an interim basis.
 Further details regarding the committees and their mandates can be found in this circular under the section "Board and Committee Mandates."